serverpod/serverpod_docs/docs/05-concepts/06-database/02-models.md

 # Models

-It's possible to map serializable classes straight to tables in your database.
+It's possible to map serializable models to tables in your database.
 To do this, add the `table` key to your yaml file:

 ```yaml
 class: Company